WebAssembly/spec/document/core/valid/instructions.rst

 The types describe the required input stack with *operand types* :math:`t_1^\ast` that an instruction pops off and the provided output stack with result values of types :math:`t_2^\ast` that it pushes back.
-Stack types are akin to :ref:`function types <syntax-functype>`, except that they allow individual operands to be classified as :math:`\bot`, indicating that the type is unconstrained.
+Stack types are akin to :ref:`function types <syntax-functype>`, except that they allow individual operands to be classified as :math:`\bot` (*bottom*), indicating that the type is unconstrained.
 As an auxiliary notion, an operand type :math:`t_1` *matches* another operand type :math:`t_2`, if :math:`t_1` is either :math:`\bot` or equal to :math:`t_2`.

 .. _match-opdtype: